BHM Capital commences market making operations on Bahrain Bourse

 Through its market making activities on Bahrain Bourse, BHM Capital will leverage its advanced trading infrastructure, disciplined risk management framework, and deep market expertise to support market stability, improve liquidity, and enhance investor confidence.

-As part of its long-term growth strategy, BHM Capital will continue expanding its market making footprint across key regional financial markets, reinforcing its position as a regional liquidity provider and contributing to the depth, resilience, and sustained integration of capital markets across the GCC.
+As part of its long-term growth strategy, BHM Capital will continue expanding its market making footprint across key regional financial markets, reinforcing its position as a regional liquidity provider and contributing to the depth, resilience, and sustained integration of capital markets across the GCC, it said.